 The implementation of a City Deal for Cairns aligns with and supports the implementation of a number of key strategies at Local, State and Federal Government level.
+These include:

 - The National Population Policy framework, which identifies City Deals as a platform for managing growth through better urban planning;